 Like most temperance advocates, Ms. Stoddard failed to distinguish between alcohol and alcoholism.
 And, like most, she also opposed the concept of drinking in moderation.

 Cora Stoddard’s work was not in vain.
-Even today many people and organizations today support neo-prohibition ideas.
-They also and defend the many remainders of Prohibition that continue to exist.
-In fact, about one in five U.S. adults supports making drinking alcohol illegal.
+Even today about one in five U.S. adults supports making drinking alcohol illegal.
 For everyone.
 Of every age.
+For any reason.
+Not even National Prohibition did that!

 - Memorial issue.
 Sci Temp J., 1936, 44(2).